Symmetry restoration in mean-field approaches: Projection methods in simple nuclear models and ab initio calculations

-A variation after projection on particle number and angular momentum has been carried out already in the eighties by the T\"{u}bingen group~\cite{Schmid1984_NPA431-205}.
-This method has been called VAMPIR (variation after mean field projection in realistic model spaces).
-First it has been restricted to axially symmetric intrinsic HFB wavefunctions in the sd-shell and a phenomenological interactions adjusted to this space have been used.
-The results have been compared with configuration mixing calculations.
+A variation after projection on particle number and angular momentum was carried out already in the eighties by the T\"{u}bingen group~\cite{Schmid1984_NPA431-205}.
+This method was called VAMPIR (variation after mean field projection in realistic model spaces).
+First it was restricted to axially symmetric intrinsic HFB wavefunctions in the valence space containing the 0s a 0d orbits (the sd-shell valence space) and a phenomenological interactions adjusted to this space were used.
+The results were compared with configuration-mixing calculations.
 At low spins the results are reasonable.
 However, in this approach the intrinsic wavefunctions obey time-reversal symmetry.
-This means that no alignment processes are taken into account and the resulting moments of inertia are too small.
-Such processes can be considered by mixing to the ground state band with projected two-quasiparticle configurations.
-This model~\cite{Schmid1984_PRC29-291,Schmid1984_PRC29-308} has been called MONSTER (model handling many number- and spin-projected two-quasiparticle excitations with realistic interactions and model spaces).
-In Ref.~\cite{Hammaren1985_NPA437-1} a similar method has been used for odd-mass nuclei in the mass $A=130$ region and the alignment processes are studied successfully.
-These configuration mixing of projected many-quasiparticle configurations are based on a fixed HFB function for the ground state.
+This means that they are not flexible enough as to contain all the physics at high spin and the resulting moments of inertia are too small.
+The missing physics can be considered by mixing to the ground state band with projected two-quasiparticle configurations.
+This model~\cite{Schmid1984_PRC29-291,Schmid1984_PRC29-308} was called MONSTER (model handling many number- and spin-projected two-quasiparticle excitations with realistic interactions and model spaces).
+In \citeasnoun{Hammaren1985_NPA437-1} a similar method was used for odd-mass nuclei in the mass $A=130$ region with great success.
+These configuration-mixing of projected many-quasiparticle configurations are based on a fixed HFB function for the ground state.
 Changes in the deformation etc. cannot be included here.
-Therefore a new method has been developed by \cite{Schmid1986_NPA452-493}, the "excited VAMPIR".
-Here the intrinsic wavefunction for the yrast levels is determined in a first step.
+Therefore a new method was developed by \citeasnoun{Schmid1986_NPA452-493}, the "excited VAMPIR".
+Here the intrinsic wavefunction for the lowest energy configuration for each angular momentum (the yrast levels) is determined in a first step.
 In the next step, for each angular momentum, a set of excited states is determined by new intrinsic wavefunctions, Schmidt-orthogonalized with respect to all the earlier solutions at this spin.
-Thus one successively constructs an optimal configuration space for the A-nucleon problem.
-Over the years all these methods have been applied in relatively small configuration spaces with realistic effective forces.
-They compare well with the corresponding exact configuration mixing calculations.
-For reviews see~\cite{Schmid1987_RPP50-731,(Sch04h)}.
-The problem is, as in the case of the configuration mixing calculations, the determination of the effective interaction.
+Thus one successively constructs an optimal configuration space for the $A$-nucleon problem.
+Over the years, all these methods were applied in relatively small configuration spaces with realistic effective forces.
+They compare well with the corresponding exact configuration-mixing calculations.
+For reviews, see~\citeasnoun{Schmid1987_RPP50-731,(Sch04h)}.
+The problem is, as in the case of the configuration-mixing calculations, the determination of the effective interaction.
 It depends on the specific configuration space.
-In many cases one starts with a $G$-matrix and additional parameters are adjusted to experimental data.
-Modern applications also start from effective forces derived from {\it ab initio} calculations.
+In many cases one starts with an effective interaction obtained by the Br\"uckner method \cite{(Day67a),ring2000} and additional parameters are adjusted to experimental data.